-413. Clinical Virology I (1).
+413. Clinical Virology (1).
 Pr., Department Approval.

 This course will cover the implications of clinical and general virology.
 Disease mechanisms of DNA and RNA viruses will be covered as well as the increasing importance of virology to the clinical laboratory.
-Included in this course will be field trips to the Public Health Laboratories which have facilities for tissue culture screening of suspectee viral
+Included in this course will be field trips to the Public Health Laboratories which have facilities for tissue culture screening of suspected viral infections.

-414. Clinical Bacteriology II (1).
+414. Clinical Bacteriology I (1).
 Pr., Department Approval.

 This course is designed to introduce the student to the classification, identification and treatment of the mycobacteria.

-415. Clinical Serology (1).
+415. Clinical Serology I (1).
 Pr., Department Approval.